NVIDIA/modulus/README.md

 When using pip, all dependencies used in Modulus can be installed with `pip install nvidia-modulus[all]`.
 If you are developing Modulus, developer dependencies can be installed using `pip install nvidia-modulus[dev]`.
 Otherwise, additional dependencies can be installed on a case by case basis.
-A detailed information on installing the optional dependencies can be found in the
+Detailed information on installing the optional dependencies can be found in the
 [Getting Started Guide](https://docs.nvidia.com/deeplearning/modulus/getting-started/index.html).